Palo Pinto Reservoir 2019 Survey Report (PDF 584.5 KB)

 Fish Community

-- Prey species: Threadfin Shad were present in the reservoir, though not in high abundance.
-Electrofishing catch rate of Gizzard Shad was the highest documented, and most Gizzard Shad were of a length making them available as prey to most sport fishes.
+- Prey species: Gizzard Shad and Bluegill were present in the reservoir.
 Electrofishing catch rate of Bluegill was average, but very few Bluegill over 6-inches long were collected.

 Management Strategies

-- Monitor progress of the plans and construction of Turkey Peak Reservoir which will connect with Palo Pinto Reservoir.
+- Monitor the construction progress of Turkey Peak Reservoir.

 Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-6 Inland Fisheries Division Monitoring and Management Program